Alfresco/docs-alfresco/federation-services/latest/using/index.md

 rd.setOriginalPermissions(permissions);
 ```

-Finally, if any User Defined File Attributes (extended attributes), they will be added as a semicolon delimited list in the field
+Finally, if any User Defined File Attributes (extended attributes), they will be added as a semicolon delimited list in the field `simflofy.userattributes`.

-`simflofy.userattributes`

 #### Generic ACL Mapper

 The generic ACL mapper job task allows you to create simple rules for matching principles and permissions from one system to another.
 ACLs will need to be extracted from each document.
 This task reads the **originalPermissions** field of the document and sets the **transformedPermissions** field.

 LIMITED USAGE
 Only the Azure Blob, CMIS, and Alfresco Connectors can use this task.
 For all other acl mapping, a [JavaScript](#javascript-processing) task is required.

 * Process Files and Process Folders tells the task what to process.